This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

-It is critical to know that the same strategies that ease Zoloft tapering also support natural mental health.
-This provides the great advantage of significantly reducing or eliminating unwanted Zoloft withdrawals altogether.
+It is critical to know that the same strategies that ease Zoloft tapering and titration also support natural mental health.
+This provides the great advantage of significantly reducing or eliminating unwanted reactions to weaning Zoloft altogether.

-If you have found Zoloft treatment less than satisfactory because drug-based treatment didn’t meet your expected goals, you may want to consider the option of Zoloft tapering.
+If you have found SSRI treatment less than satisfactory because the drug-based treatment didn’t meet your expected goals, you may want to consider the option of Zoloft tapering.

-Another type of neurotransmitter that Zoloft is thought to affect is dopamine, sometimes called the pleasure or “reward” hormone.
+As stated above, Zoloft does not create dopamine but is thought to affect dopamine, sometimes called the pleasure or “reward” hormone.
 Along with a surge of serotonin, Zoloft is designed to trigger a surge of dopamine to be released, stimulating the pleasure centers in the brain.
-Releasing both of these neurochemicals, dopamine, and serotonin is thought to cause an enhanced, perhaps more potent mood-lifting effect upon the person.
-Of all of the SSRI class of medications, sertraline (Zoloft) was the only one found to increase extracellular dopamine amounts in the nucleus accumbens and striatum of rats.7
+Releasing both of these neurochemicals, dopamine, and serotonin is thought to cause an enhanced lift in mood.
+Of all of the SSRI class of medications, sertraline (Zoloft) was the only one found to increase extracellular dopamine amounts in the nucleus accumbens and striatum (dopamine receptor sites in the brain) of rats.7

-Over time, however, both of these natural neurochemicals will become spent, after exhausting all available stores in the body.
-It is at this point that a person may begin to notice that the Zoloft “isn’t working anymore.”
-This may lead to considering alternative treatments for depression or other symptoms and to help with getting off Zoloft.
-However, it is advisable that one first learns as much as possible about how to get off Zoloft or other antidepressants.
+Over time, however, both of these natural neurochemicals — which are blocked from reabsorption by the drug — will be lost, mainly through enzymic decomposition.19 This exhausts or inactivates these suspended molecules in the body.
+At this point, a person may begin to notice that the Zoloft “isn’t working anymore.”
+This may lead to considering alternative treatments or seeking help with getting off Zoloft altogether.
+However, it is advisable that one first learns as much as possible about Zoloft tapering before embarking on the process.
 Zoloft cessation may be made more difficult than it has to be by going at it too fast and without proper guidelines and preparation.

 Withdrawal from Zoloft merits careful preparation and realistic goals, and knowledgeable guidance along the way. it is possible to learn how to get off Zoloft using trusted and proven methods to reduce the discomforts that could otherwise make Zoloft cessation intolerable.
 This guidance is provided at Alternative to Meds Center in its inpatient programs for clients trying to quit Zoloft or other medications.

-FDA WARNING: It bears repeating that the FDA warns against abruptly stopping Zoloft as to do so can be injurious to health.
-Tapering Zoloft gradually can make the process more tolerable, and indeed, can actually prevent much of the harsh discomfort associated with trying to quit Zoloft or similar medications too quickly.4
+FDA WARNING: It bears repeating that the FDA warns against abruptly stopping Zoloft.
+To do so can be injurious to health.
+Tapering Zoloft gradually can make the process more tolerable, and can actually prevent much of the harsh discomfort associated with trying to quit Zoloft or similar medications too quickly.4

 Zoloft Tapering and Pregnancy

-It is something of a tragedy that Zoloft is still legal for prescribing to women whether the woman is pregnant or not.
+Zoloft increases birth defects and stillbirths in animals, according to clinical trials discussed in the FDA drug labeling information.4 It is something of a tragedy that Zoloft is still legal for prescribing to women whether the woman is pregnant or not.
 However, a woman taking Zoloft who is planning on becoming pregnant may opt for trying to quit Zoloft as a self-directed precaution. before getting pregnant.
-The FDA does caution against Zoloft in pregnant women, due to potential birth defects that the drug may cause.6
+The FDA does caution against Zoloft in pregnant women, due to potential birth defects that the drug may cause.6,18

-Women who are considering starting Zoloft of other SSRI type medication may not always be informed of the 3-5% increased risk of birth defects compared to placebo according to trials which have been done extensively.1 Again, to avoid these complications and risks, seriously consider Zoloft tapering before one becomes pregnant, both for the future health of the baby and the health of the mother.
+Women who are considering starting Zoloft or other SSRI type medication may not always be informed of the 3-5% increased risk of birth defects compared to placebo according to trials that have been done.1 An infant born to a mother taking Zoloft may suffer profound withdrawals in addition to the risks of various birth defects.17 Again, to avoid these complications and risks, seriously consider Zoloft tapering before one becomes pregnant, both for the future health of the baby and the health of the mother.